robertmryan/download-manager/README.md

 ##### Delegate Protocol

-- The `DownloadManager` class defines a delegate protocol, `DownloadManagerDelegateProtocol`, to inform the `delegate` regarding the success or failure of the downloads:
+The `DownloadManager` class defines a delegate protocol, `DownloadManagerDelegateProtocol`, to inform the `delegate` regarding the success or failure of the downloads.
+The first informs the delegate regarding the completion of all queued downloads:

+- The `didFinishLoadingAllForManager` method informs the delegate that all downloads have finished (whether successfully or unsuccessfully)

+The other three methods inform the delegate regarding the progress of the individual downloads:

 - The `downloadManager:downloadDidFinishLoading:` informs the delegate that the download finished successfully;
 - The `downloadManager:downloadDidFail:` informs the delegate that the download failed for some reason; and